-The group should classify a multi-employer plan as a defined contribution plan or a IAS 19 p29 defined benefit plan under the terms of the plan (including any constructive obligation that goes beyond the formal terms).
-Where a multi-employer plan is a defined benefit plan, the group should: account for its proportionate share of the defined benefit obligation, plan
+The group should classify a multi-employer plan as a defined contribution plan or a defined benefit plan under the terms of the plan (including any constructive obligation that goes beyond the formal terms).
+Where a multi-employer plan is a defined benefit plan, the group should:

-- assets and cost associated with the plan in the same way as for any other defined benefit plan; and - disclose the information required.
+- account for its proportionate share of the defined benefit obligation, plan assets and cost associated with the plan in the same way as for any other defined benefit plan; and - disclose the information required.

-When sufficient information is not available to use defined benefit accounting for a IAS 19 p30 multi-employer plan that is a defined benefit plan, the group should:
+When sufficient information is not available to use defined benefit accounting for a multi-employer plan that is a defined benefit plan, the group should: